maoweinilsson/PDC-software-web/software/VASP/beskow/5.4.1.patched/using.rst

 .. literalinclude:: files/vasp.run
     :language: bash

 If your job requires a lot of memory it can be necessary to use fewer cores per node than the available 32.
-Here is an example of how to do this correctly using the -N flag to aprun
+Here is an example of how to do this correctly using the -N flag to aprun, where a total of 64 cores distributed over 4 nodes (16 on each) are used

 .. literalinclude:: files/vasp_mem.run
     :language: bash